meowwtama/tp/docs/DeveloperGuide.md

 #### Use case: UC13 - Clear the Contact List
 #### MSS:
-1. Library manager requests to clear the Contact List (delete all users).
+1. Library manager requests to clear the Contact List (delete all library users).
 2. Library manager enters the command.
-3. MyBookshelf clears all users from the contact list.
+3. MyBookshelf clears all library users in the Contact List.
-4. MyBookshelf notifies library manager that all users has successfully cleared.
+4. MyBookshelf notifies library manager that all library users have been successfully removed.

 ***Use case ends***